Data Analytics — Intermediate

 Do your colleagues’ eyes glaze over when you present them with data?
 Your spreadsheet is impeccable, rich with information showing the highlights (and lowlights) of your fundraising efforts.
 But your right-brained colleagues can’t seem to put the picture together.
 These creative and holistic thinkers need more than columns of numbers to meaningfully interpret the data.
 And it's not just right-brainers who reap the benefits of data visualization.
 Learn how visualizing data can increase efficiency and effectiveness through innovative analysis.

-Thinking about Data Modeling?
+Refresh: Thinking about Data Modeling?
 Five Key Questions to Consider Before Starting

 Presenter: Joshua Birkholz, Bentz Whaley Flessner